Galileo88/Galileos-Planet-Pack/README.md

 * Scatterer does not show in main menu or in tracking station.
 Again, normal.
 Nothing is broken.

-* Floodlights only show up on launch pad, not in KSC scene

 * Mac and Linux Version uses quite a bit of ram (about 3gbs).
 Its either this, or have pinstripey planets and not be able to use this planet pack.
 Sorry.

 * Running game in dx11 causes terrain textures to be pinstriped.